Expert advice

 How to Refresh Your Home's Soft Furnishings for Guests

-Prioritise the couch, the living-room carpet and the guest bed, and allow drying time.
-Here is how to refresh your soft furnishings before guests arrive.
+Prioritise the living-room carpet, the entrance lane and the guest-room floor, and allow drying time.
+Here is how to refresh your carpets before guests arrive.

 Why Winter Is the Best Time to Deep-Clean Carpets